SergejRuff/Virusparies/README.md

 ### Import

-VirusHunterGatherer hittables are tab-separated values (TSV) files, which can be imported with the `importVirusTable()` function.
+VirusHunterGatherer hittables are tab-separated values (TSV) files, which can be imported with the `ImportVirusTable()` function.
 Here, we will use the example VirusHunter and VirusGatherer hittable files included in the Virusparies package as an example:

 ``` r
 ### Import VirusHunter Hittable.